IsaacHair/map25.2/readme.txt

 **The readme.txt's in this repo will also act as changelog.txt's so that everything is visible easily**

+**The readme.txt's are fully updated, while comments within the code MIGHT BE DEPRECATED OR UNTRUE, so beware**

 map25.2 assembly:
 This is basically just machine code. instruction looks like: XXXX <mnemonic> XXXX XXXX